wso2/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/create-a-connection.md

     Prerequisites:

      - Create a Choreo-managed database.
 For details, see [Choreo-Managed Databases and Caches](../../manage-databases-and-caches/choreo-managed-databases-and-caches.md).
      - Add the database to the Marketplace.
-For details, see
+For details, see [Add Choreo-Managed Databases and Caches to the Marketplace](../../manage-databases-and-caches/add-choreo-managed-databases-and-caches-to-the-marketplace.md).

     Follow these steps to create a connection to a Choreo-managed database: